Mirr0ch1/Magisk-BEP/README.md

 ---

-# Google's Contacts Sync and Backup Transport for Android
+# Google's Contacts Sync and Backup Transport for Android P

 The `ContactsSyncAdapter` and `BackupTransport` are missing in the first release of OnePlus's H2OS 9.0(Android P) for OnePlus 5 in Mainland China.
 In result, contacts and backup data can not be retrieved after a clean installation.
 This module will bring back those two features.